Professor David Roberts

 David Roberts has taught at the universities of Bristol, Oxford, Kyoto, Osaka and Worcester, and in 2008/09 he was the inaugural holder of the John Henry Newman Chair at Newman University College, Birmingham.
-He has published extensively in the fields of seventeenth and eighteenth century drama and literature, with five titles for Oxford University Press, two for Taylor and Francis, and articles in recent issues of leading journals including "Shakespeare Quarterly", "ELH", "The Review of English Studies", "The Cambridge Quarterly" and "The Times Literary Supplement".
-His study of the actor Thomas Betterton was published by Cambridge University Press in June 2010 and short-listed for the 2010 Theatre Library Association's George Freedley Award.
+He has written extensively about seventeenth and eighteenth-century drama and literature.
+In 2010 his study of the actor Thomas Betterton was published by Cambridge University Press and short-listed for the Theatre Library Association's George Freedley Award.

-In 2010 he appeared in a BBC Radio 4 documentary about Restoration actresses, lectured at the Chichester Festival Theatre and contributed a programme essay for the Royal Opera House production of Handel's "Tamerlano".
-He has recently written further essays for the ROH to accompany the world premiere of Mark-Anthony Turnage’s “Anna Nicole” and for Massenet’s “Cendrillon.”
-David is a board member for the HE Academy English Subject Centre, a Fellow of the HEA, and is a Fellow of the English Association.
+He has contributed talks for BBC Radio 3 and 4, lectured at the Chichester Festival Theatre and written numerous programme essays for the Royal Opera House, Covent Garden.
+David is a board member for the HE Academy English Subject Centre, a Fellow of the HEA and of the English Association.
 He sat on the board of the National Academy of Writing from 2008-11.
-David serves as a staff governor at Birmingham City University and a Visiting Professor at Newman University College.
+David also serves as a staff governor at Birmingham City University.
+In 2013 he was awarded a National Teaching Fellowship by the HEA.

 In his capacity as Birmingham City University's University Orator, David has given citations for the award of Honorary Doctorates to, among many others, writer and broadcaster Melvyn Bragg, garden designer Bunny Guinness, Archbishop Vincent Nichols, actress Julie Walters, Lottery Commissioner Sarah Thane, advertising guru Trevor Beattie, and Phones4U founder John Caudwell.